ASteinheiser/ts-real-time-online-game-template/README.md

 | `pnpm build:mac` | Builds the desktop app (via Electron) for MacOS |
 | `pnpm build:linux` | Builds the desktop app (via Electron) for Linux |

-## Hosting setup
+## Infra/Hosting Setup

+This is TBD at this point still...

-The goal is to provide Infrastructure as Code (IaC) for hosting a scalable, cheap setup:
+The goal is to provide Infrastructure as Code (IaC) for hosting a scalable, cheap setup.
+Possibly:

 <img src="./infra/system-design.png" width="800px" height="auto">